carpentries/carpentries.org-archive/_posts/2019/11/2019-11-04-translations-in-japanese.md

 ### Contributions and Review

 The core team has divided the lesson up among ourselves but we welcome any new contributors.
-We ask that anyone taking on the effort for a full lesson file an Issue on [our GitHub repository](https://github.com/swcarpentry-ja).
+We ask that anyone taking on the effort for a full lesson file an Issue in the relevant repository on [our GitHub organisation](https://github.com/swcarpentry-ja).
 Minor changes by Pull Request are okay.
 This is mainly to avoid repeating each other.
 We are able to explain specific terminology but we ask that contributors have strong Japanese and English language skills.

 Where possible we will use the terminology used by programmers in Japanese, including English loanwords, even if these may be unfamiliar to Japanese learners.
 This will equip them to search for help with the correct terminology afterwards.
 We have a